nf-core/eager/docs/usage.md

 SNP Table Generation here is performed by MultiVCFAnalyzer.
-The current version of MultiVCFAnalyzer version only accepts GATK UnifiedGenotyper 3.5 VCF files, and when the ploidy was set to 2 (this allows MultiVCFAnalyzer to look for report frequencies of polymorphic positions).
+The current version of MultiVCFAnalyzer version only accepts GATK UnifiedGenotyper 3.5 VCF files, and when the ploidy was set to 2 (this allows MultiVCFAnalyzer to report frequencies of polymorphic positions).
 A description of how the tool works can be seen in the Supplementary Information of [Bos et al.
 (2014)](https://doi.org/10.1038/nature13591) under "SNP Calling and Phylogenetic Analysis".